jxerome/simple-data-viewer/README.md

 Provides it with a list of SQLite files.

     sdw my-data1.db my-data2.db

 `sdw` will launch a web server on port 8080 and open your default browser on the page.

 You can change the default port with option `-p`.

+All tables and theirs columns are scanned.
+Columns with type `varchar` are supposed to be a variable column.
+Columns with type `int` are supposed to be data.
+Other columns are ignored.

+In the interface, you have to choose one table and then one variable column and one value column.

 ## Quit the application